kalxas/rasdaman/doc/main/03_contributing.rst

 =============================

-Internally in rasdaman, multidimensional arrays are handled as a 1-D array, linearized in `row-major format <https://en.wikipedia.org/wiki/Row-_and_column-major_order>`__.
+Internally in rasdaman, multidimensional arrays are handled as a 1-D array, linearized in `column-major format <https://en.wikipedia.org/wiki/Row-_and_column-major_order>`__.
-Row-major refers to matrices with rows and columns, indicating that first all cells of the first row are listed in order, then all cells of the second row, etc. Given that we are working with multidimensional arrays here, this notion needs to be
+Column-major refers to matrices with rows and columns, indicating that first all cells of the first column are listed in order, then all cells of the second row, etc. Given that we are working with multidimensional arrays here, this notion needs to be
 `generalized <https://en.wikipedia.org/wiki/Row-_and_column-major_order#Address_calculation_in_general>`__: